 - Both chamomiles can lighten hair and are used to add a golden tint, though German chamomile contains more apigenin, the agent responsible for the pigmentation.

 - Chamomile's ORAC level is ~1000 / 8fl oz.
-ORAC stands for Oxygen Radical Absorbance Capacity and is a scale to gauge antioxidant units.The higher the ORAC value, the higher the antioxidant level.
+ORAC stands for Oxygen Radical Absorbance Capacity, and is a scale to gauge antioxidant units.The higher the ORAC value, the higher the antioxidant level.
 For comparison, the same amount of Matcha has an ORAC of ~1384 (if you want to know more about ORAC levels and how they're measured, check out my post on the subject).

 Further Reading & References about Chamomile

 'Different Types of Chamomile Tea', Green Tea Source.
 Retrieved 6-7-2019.